Joe is a Senior Associate in the Firm’s Real Estate Disputes team. Joe has significant experience of commercial disputes involving property elements.

 Joe also has a keen focus on acting for claimants in professional negligence claims, particularly where the allegations in respect of a professional involve finance or property elements.
 His recent experience includes acting for a group of nearly 100 claimants seeking to recover millions in connection with a fractional property investment scheme.

 In addition, Joe represents clients in tax litigation where part of the subject matter relates to a property asset.
 He also acts in more general business disputes, for instance partnership and shareholder actions where property is a key part of the litigation.

-Joe has particular experience of cases involving fraud, economic duress and financial mis-selling (including negligent advice, misrepresentation and negligent misstatement).
+Joe has significant experience of cases involving fraud (including criminal aspects), duress and financial mis-selling (including negligent advice, misrepresentation and negligent misstatement).

 - Confidential client – acting for a borrower that is in default of a property loan with funds drawn of c.£55,000,000.
 Includes the defence of a possession claim by receivers where the property is estimated to be worth in excess of £100,000,000.

 - Milton Ashbury Limited –v- Clydesdale Bank PLC - Acted for the claimant where the claim value was estimated at c.£6,000,000 in respect of a fixed rate loan dispute.
 The claim included allegations of economic duress and misrepresentation.

 - PQW Brenley Corner Limited –v- Santander UK PLC (and another) – Acted for the claimant in a financial derivative dispute.
 The claim involved allegations of negligent advice and negligent misstatement.